Great-Op Research & Academic Advancement Fellowships

 Purpose

-The Graduate Education Access & Opportunity (Great-Op) Program provides Chico State new and continuing Latinx and low-income graduate students an opportunity to apply for a fellowship to support their engagement in research and successful progress toward the completion of their master’s degree.
-The fellowship recognizes students traditionally underrepresented in graduate education (including Latinx, low-income, and other underserved students) and who have strong academic records and expressed interest in advancing their research skills and knowledge.
+The Graduate Education Access & Opportunity (Great-Op) Program provides new and continuing graduate students with an opportunity to apply for a fellowship to support their engagement in research and successful progress toward completing their master’s degree.
+The fellowship recognizes students who have strong academic records and expressed interest in advancing their research skills and knowledge.
+All qualified students are encouraged to apply and will be considered without regard to race, ethnicity, gender, or national origin.

 Fellowship Amount and Benefits